🔒 Protect your brand with India's trusted Trademark Experts. Start your dream business with us!

 • Affidavit, if required.

-• When an objection is raised by the registrar in respect to the application, the applicant is required to file a reply for the same.
-If the reply is not submitted in any event, then the registrar of copyright has the right to revoke the copyright application and list the application as rejected on the copyright bulletin.
-Therefore, it is necessary for the applicant to avoid such circumstances; he must file a reply to the copyright objection on tim
+• If the reply is not submitted, the registrar of copyright has the right to revoke the copyright application and list the application as rejected.
+Therefore, it is necessary to file a reply to the copyright objection on time.

-• While giving a reply to copyright objection, there is no standard format for drafting a reply to the letter of copyright objection.
-The application can be drafted in two forms that is, either the application can be drafted by the applicant personally if he has the sufficient legal knowledge to explain the work which he has done or he can take the assistance of the legal specialist to help him to draft a reply to copyright objection.
+• The reply can be drafted either by the applicant personally if he has sufficient legal knowledge, or he can take the assistance of a legal specialist to draft the reply to copyright objection.

 • They provide very good services to their clients.
 The reviews from the clients are very satisfactory.